 Sport and Exercise Medicine Diploma Exam

-The exam application fee is $1500.00 CDN.
+The exam application fee is $2000.00 CDN.
 Examination candidates will be accepted on a “first come first served” basis.
 Every second exam, accommodations will be made for candidates to write the exam in French provided that a minimum number of francophone candidates are reached (12).
 The exam will be offered in French, regardless of number of candidates, at least every 4 exams.
-Priority is given, at the time of the application deadline, to fellows registered in Sport Medicine fellowship programs (provided they have completed their program at the time of the date of examination otherwise applications will be received on a first-come first-served basis) and those who have failed the previous year.
+Priority is given, at the time of the application deadline, to fellows registered in recognized Canadian Sport Medicine fellowship programs and to those who have failed in the previous year.
+Applications will be received on a first com first served basis.
 The applicants accepted for examination will be notified by the CASEM Executive Director, and will be provided with information about the centre where he/she will take the examination.

 Please note, in the event that an applicant qualifies to sit the examination but is unable, for whatever reason, to sit the exam, the refund policy will apply.
 Future applications to sit the examination can be made upon payment of the appropriate application fee.

 CANDIDATES FOR THE CASEM DIPLOMA EXAMINATION IN SPORT MEDICINE MUST MEET THE FOLLOWING CRITERIA:

 You can e-mail your application form to: Rebecca Menard

 What Type of Coverage Counts Towards the 50 Hours Required?

 What Will I Receive as a Result of Passing This Examination?